aissakova/students-grading-assignment/README.md

 Student Grades Analysis

 This project is part of a data preprocessing and modeling assignment using the Students Grading Dataset from Kaggle.
+It contains data cleaning, transformation, reduction, visualization, and modeling techniques to explore and predict student performance.

 Files Included
+- `student_grades_analysis.ipynb`: Jupyter Notebook, initial regression model
-- `student_grades_analysis.ipynb`: Jupyter Notebook version
+- `Student_grades_analysis_final_(1).ipynb`: Final Jupyter Notebook with classification model and full preprocessing
-- `student_grades_analysis.py`: Python script version
+- `student_grades_analysis.py`: Python script version, core code only
 - `Students_Grading_Dataset.csv`: Dataset used for modeling
-- `total_score_histogram.png`: Output histogram
+- `total_score_histogram.png`: Histogram from regression phase
+- `total_score_histogram_.png`: Histogram from classification phase

 Methods Used
 - Data Cleaning